 Arrival in Cox’s Bazar

-Touting for business outside the airport were taxi’s and three-wheeled auto-rickshaws called CNG’s.
+Touting for business outside the airport were taxies and three-wheeled auto-rickshaws called CNG’s.
 CNG’s are so-called because they run on Compressed Natural Gas.
 Two of the CNG drivers started a heated argument over who would take us.
-We soon solved that one and chose different driver, leaving them rowing.
+We soon solved that one and chose a different driver, leaving them rowing.

 We had no accommodation booked so it was a case of driving about in our CNG until we saw something that looked okay.
 Andy spotted the White Orchid Hotel which seemed okay from the outside.
 He ran in, checked it out and booked us in for two nights, bath swaying it for him.
-Andy loves his baths but they’re relatively unheard of here and it had been showers only since we left the UK.
+Andy loves his baths but they’re relatively unheard of here and we’d only had showers since we left the UK.

 Integration and Assimilation